THU-DSP-LAB/llvm-project/README.md

 * ~~Pattern match VV and VX optimization.
 There is only type information in the DAG pattern matching, we can't specify whether to match a DAG to a vop.vv or vop.vx MIR in a tblgen pattern, so a fix pass should be ran after codegen pass~~.
 * Opencl kernel api - get_enqueued_local_size, need to support non-uniform workgroup
 * `mem_fence` builtin support

+### 6: Github actions

+We add a customized action for VENTUS including `Building ventus` and `Building ISA simulator`, later we will add `Test workflow` to make all the process automatable, the workflow file is `.github/workflows/ventus-build.yml`